DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-reference.rst

 ``LCN( msg )``	Send message to LCN Accessory Network

 ``SERVO( id, position, profile )``	Move an animation servo.
-Do NOT use for Turnouts. (profile is one of Instant, Fast, Medium, Slow or Bounce)
+Do NOT use for Turnouts/points. (profile is one of Instant, Fast, Medium, Slow or Bounce)

-``SERVO2( id, position, duration )``	Move an animation servo taking duration in ms. Do NOT use for Turnouts
+``SERVO2( id, position, duration )``	Move an animation servo taking duration in ms. Do NOT use for Turnouts/points

 ``WAITFOR( pin )``	The WAITFOR() command instructs EX-RAIL to wait for a servo motion to complete prior to continuing.